frmichel/sparql-micro-service/doc/02-config.md

 Each SPARQL micro-service resides in a dedicated folder named after the convention: \<Web API\>/\<micro-service\>, e.g. [flickr/getPhotosByTags_sd](/src/sparqlms/flickr/getPhotosByGroupByTag).

-A SPARQL micro-service can be configured following two different flavours that each corespond to a method for passing arguments to the micro-service:
+A SPARQL micro-service can be configured following two different flavours that each correspond to a method for passing arguments to the micro-service:

 Configuration method | Argument-passing method
 ------------ | -------------